sr-bioin/microbe_next/README.md

-Nextflow pipeline for bacterial whole genome sequence analysis </h2>
+<h2>Nextflow pipeline for bacterial whole genome sequence analysis </h2>

 <h4>Software used in the pipeline.</h4>